box2home/nestjs-avisverifies/README.md

 To configure your API connection, import the `AvVerif` module using `forRootAsync()` pattern.Basically, you configure the module with a `AvisVerifServiceOrderParams` object.
 To see the documentation of Avis Vérifiés create an account on https://www.avis-verifies.com/index.php?page=mod_inscription.

-Once configured, inject the `SINGLETON` connection object into any service using the `AV_VERIF_CONNECT_OPTIONS` injection token.

 For example, your `AppModule` might look like this :

 ```typescript